 - Both involve the use of a neutral third party, typically a lawyer or a retired judge.

-- Usually, the parties select the mediator or arbitrator by agreement and split the cost of the mediator or arbitrator.
+- Usually, the parties select the mediator or arbitrator by agreement and split the cost.
 Most mediators or arbitrators charge by the hour, although a few sometimes charge a flat fee.

 - The mediator does not have the power to resolve the dispute without the agreement of the parties.
 If the parties fail to reach an agreement, the mediation ends, the dispute remains unresolved, and the matter proceeds to trial.
 Thus, one advantage of mediation is that all parties must agree to the settlement, so no one is bound to a resolution they did not agree to accept.
-Another advantage is significant cost savings, compared to paying experts to testify at trial and paying other witness and exhibit costs for trial.
+Another advantage is significant cost savings, compared to paying experts to testify at trial and paying other witnesses and exhibit costs for trial.
 Of course, the need for agreement of all parties is also a disadvantage of mediation, because the matter will not be resolved unless everyone agrees.
 Sometimes, however, progress made in the mediation may lay the foundation for a later pre-trial settlement, so the mediation may still be helpful in getting the case resolved.

-- The main advantage of using arbitration is that expert testimony (for example, a doctor’s testimony) can be presented through the expert’s written records rather than through a deposition or live testimony, which can result in substantial cost savings.
-Thus, arbitration has the advantages of lower cost and prompt resolution without going to trial; the disadvantage is that the arbitrators decision is final with no right of appeal.
+- The main advantage of using arbitration is that expert testimony (for example, a doctor’s testimony) can be presented through the expert’s written records rather than through deposition or live testimony, which can result in substantial cost savings.
+Thus, arbitration has the advantages of lower cost and prompt resolution without going to trial; the disadvantage is that the arbitrator’s decision is final with no right of appeal.